Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Application: Error-correcting Codes

-It will be easier to derive the action of $\CNOT_L$ by understanding it's actions on each of the stabilizers and logical operators for the Steane code as all logical types use these as the building blocks.
-Applying $\CNOT_L$ to each of the operators gate-wise, we get: \begin{itemize} \item For the $X$-terms, i.e., for $\A \in \{\type{g_1}, \type{g_2}, \type{g_3}, \type{\overline{X}}\}$
+It will be easier to derive the action of $\CNOT_L$ by understanding its actions on each of the stabilizers and logical operators for the Steane code as all logical predicates use these as the building blocks.
+Applying $\CNOT_L$ to each of the operators gate-wise, we get: \begin{itemize} \item For the $X$-terms, i.e., for $\A \in \{g_1, g_2, g_3, \overline{X}\}$

-\item For the $Z$-term, i.e., for $\A \in \{\type{g_4}, \type{g_5}, \type{g_6}, \type{\overline{Z}}\}$
+\item For the $Z$-term, i.e., for $\A \in \{g_4, g_5, g_6, \overline{Z}\}$

 \end{itemize}